A 3 week New Zealand road trip itinerary from Auckland to Christchurch

 Aoraki/Mount Cook National Park is one of the most stunning locations in the whole South Island.

-Plan to spend most of a day there — you’ll want time to explore the walking trails, admire the glaciers, and generally enjoy the scenery.
+Plan to spend most of a day there β youβll want time to explore the walking trails, admire the glaciers, and generally enjoy the scenery.

 Day 19: Visit Aoraki, then make your way to Tekapo

-The visitor centre at Mt Cook is also well worth visiting, it’s free but has lots of displays on the history and ecology of the area.
+The visitor centre at Mt Cook is also well worth visiting, itβs free but has lots of displays on the history and ecology of the area.

-In Tekapo, walk around the Church of the Good Shepherd and the lakefront.
+Sometime in the afternoon, you can make your way to Tekapo.
+There, you can walk around the Church of the Good Shepherd and the lakefront.

-Day 20: Tekapo to Christchurch
+Day 21: Tekapo to Christchurch

-Burke’s Pass
+Burkeβs Pass

-Burke’s Pass
+Burkeβs Pass

-Stop in Geraldine.
-Susan Badcock Gallery is worth poking your nose into, and Cafe Verde right next door is nice for lunch.
+The Susan Badcock Gallery is worth poking your nose into, and Cafe Verde right next door is nice for lunch.
 There is also the Barkers food store there too, which has free tasting samples of all their chutneys.

 WHERE TO STAY IN CHRISTCHURCH

-The Novotel is a great central option, right on Cathdral Square, next to the library — easy walking distance to all the central Christchurch attractions.
+The Novotel is a great central option, right on Cathdral Square, next to the library β easy walking distance to all the central Christchurch attractions.

-I did also like staying at the Bealey Quarter which was just outside the city centre, so I didn’t have to pay for parking or worry about my car during the day (I was there for a week, so that would have added up).
+I did also like staying at the Bealey Quarter which was just outside the city centre, so I didnβt have to pay for parking or worry about my car during the day (I was there for a week, so that would have added up).

 FEATURED STAY